Will Hillary Retreat Back Into The Woods After Mortifying Behaviors Revealed In Book? [Opinion]

 The book called this interview a “disaster” as Hillary had “staring daggers” when it came to Keilar.
 This blew her camp’s hopes of showing Clinton as a candidate “at ease” with the press.
 They were also hoping that the interview would end with the message that her email troubles were nothing to worry about, but that didn’t happen either.
 This was really the wrong interviewer.

 The Business Insider cites how Hillary “blamed everyone but herself for her humiliating defeat to Trump,” which is discussed in this new book.
-The behind the scenes of this campaign sounds so unorganized with “infighting staffers” who were more interested in their own careers than getting Hillary across the finish line as a winner.
+The behind-the-scenes of this campaign sounds so unorganized with “infighting staffers” who were more interested in their own careers than getting Hillary across the finish line as a winner.

 As far as Hillary was concerned about the election loss, this was due to external factors and nothing that she herself did over the course of the campaign.
-Even today despite all the professional analysis offered on this election loss that cite Hillary’s mistakes, she still blames FBI Director Comey, incompetent campaign staff, Russia’s election interference and the news media for her presidential loss to Trump.
+Even today, despite all the professional analysis offered on this election loss that cites Hillary’s mistakes, she still blames FBI Director Comey, incompetent campaign staff, Russia’s election interference and the news media for her presidential loss to Trump.

 NBC News reported in the beginning of April how Hillary blamed all outside forces for her election loss during her first interview post-election.
 She was at the Women in the World Summit in NYC when she spoke about the loss and she assigned the blame on Vladimir Putin and James Comey along with other external forces.

 Misogyny “certainly played a role, that has to be admitted,” claims Hillary.
 This is when she offered up her thoughts on how “some people – women included – had real problems” with the idea of a woman president.
 Many people commented that they didn’t have any problem with a woman president, it just depended upon who that woman was.
-Needless to say the message was sent by this election loss that the woman wasn’t going to be Hillary Clinton.
+Needless to say, the message was sent by this election loss that the woman wasn’t going to be Hillary Clinton.

 [Featured Image by Evan Vucci/AP Images]